Anissoft/js-libs/packages/request/README.md

 #### isOk

-You can specify custom condition in RequestInit to define if response was ok:
+You can specify custom condition in RequestInit to define if response is _ok_:

 ```typescript
 request("https://example.com/api/method", {